Mask the Redundancy: Evolving Masking Representation Learning for Multivariate Time-Series Clustering: Concluding Remarks

 \section{Concluding Remarks}

 This paper proposes EMTC, an evolving-masking guided MTS clustering framework that explicitly addresses temporal redundancy through learnable masking and multi-view representation learning.
 It introduces IVM module to dynamically suppress redundant timestamps via attention-based scoring, ensures that the representation learning focuses on discriminative temporal regions.
 A dual-path MEV learning is also adopted, integrating the CRL and CMC learning to ensure the effectiveness of IVM and facilitate clustering-friendly representation learning, respectively.
 EMTC is comprehensively validated on 15 benchmark datasets with comparative, ablation, efficiency, and qualitative studies, demonstrating its superior performance over the SOTA methods.
-To our knowledge, EMTC is the first dynamic masking attempt under the scenario of unsupervised MTS analysis, breaking the clustering performance bottleneck caused by the MTS redundancy, and providing a mask learning paradigm to the field of MTS clustering.
-This work is also not exempt from limitations: IVM relies on determining a to-be-masked threshold, while MEV generation assumes that all data is known.
-Extending EMTC to automatically determine the masking threshold and continuously adapt to nonstationary streaming data would be promising.
+To our knowledge, EMTC is the first dynamic masking attempt under the scenario of unsupervised MTS analysis, breaking the clustering performance bottleneck caused by the MTS redundancy, and providing a mask learning paradigm to unsupervised MTS analysis.
+Despite the above-mentioned merits, this work is also not exempt from limitations.
+IVM relies on determining a to-be-masked threshold, while MEV generation assumes that all data is known.
+Extending EMTC to automatically determine the masking threshold and continuously adapt to nonstationary streaming data would be the next avenue.